henrikub/Optimal-Pacing-Mod/README.md

 ```
 pip install -r requirements.txt
 ```
+You might need to write 'pip3' instead of 'pip' depending on your Python environment.

 How to use:
 --------
 Run the following command to start the optimization settings interface
 ```
 python -m streamlit run app.py
 ```
+You might need to write 'python3' instead of 'python' depending on your Python environment.

 You will then be presented with the following display:

 <img src="images/opt_display.png" width=600px/>